downtocode/glauss/DOCS/physengine.rst

 ------

 The program takes input in the form of a Lua script.
 It's used to configure both the system being simulated as well as the programs by setting variables.
+The Lua script **has** to contain a table named "settings", which is the only hardcoded object.
+See below to set other Lua function names.

 *Option variables*
 ------------------